Paul Dolan (behavioural scientist)

 Paul Dolan (born 10 May 1968, in London) is Professor of Behavioural Science in the Department in Psychological and Behavioural Science at the London School of Economics and Political Science.
 He is Director of the Executive MSc in Behavioural Science which began in September 2014.
 Dolan conducts research on the measurement of happiness, its causes and consequences, and the implications for public policy, publishing in both scholarly and popular outlets.
 He has previously held academic posts at York, Newcastle, Sheffield and Imperial College London and he has been a visiting scholar at Princeton University.
-He is the author of two popular press books: Happiness by Design and Happy Ever After and the creator and presenter of the Duck-Rabbit podcast.
+He is the author of three popular press books: Happiness by Design, Happy Ever After, and Beliefism, and the creator and presenter of the Duck-Rabbit podcast.

 Education

 Dolan gained his degree in economics from Swansea University in 1989.
 His masters and doctorate on "Issues in the valuation of health outcomes" both came from University of York in 1991 and 1997 respectively.